Edited from Zaporizhzhia, Ukraine

 Illustration for this report.
 Created by the editorial desk using AI.

-On the evening of March 10, Russian forces launched a significant aerial assault on Ukraine, deploying a total of 99 drones, including models such as Shahed, Gerbera, and Italmas.
-The attacks originated from various regions, including Bryansk, Kursk, and occupied Crimea.
+On the evening of March 10, Russian military forces deployed a total of 99 drones in an attack on Ukraine.
+The drones included models such as Shahed, Gerbera, and Italmas.
+Attack origins were reported from regions like Bryansk, Kursk, and occupied Crimea.

-The primary mission of Ukraine’s air defense was to intercept these threats and protect key infrastructure and civilian areas across the country.
-The Ukrainian Armed Forces reported that by early morning on March 11, they had successfully neutralized 90 drones in multiple regions, including the north, south, and east of Ukraine.
+Ukrainian air defense forces aimed to protect key infrastructure and civilian areas.
+By early morning on March 11, reports indicated that they had intercepted 90 of the incoming drones across multiple regions, including the north, south, and east of Ukraine.

-This response involved the coordinated efforts of aviation units, surface-to-air missile troops, electronic warfare units, and mobile fire groups.
-The comprehensive air defense strategy demonstrated a high level of readiness and effectiveness against incoming threats.
+This operation involved a coordinated effort, including aviation units, surface-to-air missile troops, and electronic warfare teams.
+The overall air defense strategy showcased a high level of preparedness against aerial threats.

-On the same day of the drone attacks, Russian strikes in Kharkiv resulted in the death of two civilians.
-These incidents illustrate the persistent danger faced by Ukrainian citizens amidst ongoing military confrontations.
+On the same day, strikes in Kharkiv resulted in the deaths of two civilians, illustrating the dangers faced by the population during these military operations.

-International observers are closely monitoring these developments, particularly as drone warfare redefines aspects of the conflict.
-The ability of Ukrainian forces to counter such assaults may influence future engagements and operational strategies.
+International observers are closely tracking these incidents, particularly as drone warfare evolves within the conflict.
+The ability of Ukrainian forces to counter such drone attacks may significantly shape future military strategies.

 Source: Ukrinform UA